dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business-with-usernames.md

 Hadoop core API provides [org.apache.hadoop.mapreduce.lib.input.MultipleInputs](http://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapred/lib/MultipleInputs.html) class, which can take multiple inputs.
 Each input can have a separate Mapper.
 The two data sets have the business_id as the common key.
 The tutorial is similar to the previous one except that, the `userid's` are replaced by `usernames`.

 The output of these two mappers will be sent to the Reducer using a common key `business_id`.
-We also need to tag the map output so that Reducer knows from which input data set, the output belongs to.
+The mapper output is tagged with the source of the dataset.
+The BusinessMapper output is tagged with `B` and ReviewMapper is tagged with `R`.

 In this tutorial we will change the review mapper to use [Distributed Cache](http://hadoop.apache.org/docs/current/api/org/apache/hadoop/filecache/DistributedCache.html) to output names instead of userid's.
 The Business Mapper does not change at all.
 We will change the review mapper to load the users from the Distributed Cache and output usernames as part of the output.